Home

 Some of these symptoms, such as cravings, shaking, Delirium Tremens, irritability and headaches are experienced as a result of alcoholism withdrawal when the individual tries to abstain from drinking for a period of time.
 If withdrawal symptoms are experienced, this is a sure fire sign of alcohol dependence.

-As alcoholism progresses there can be long term physical damage to the brain, heart, nerves and esophagus and an increased risk of cancer, as well as type II diabetes, stroke and heart attack.
+As alcoholism progresses, there can be long term physical damage to the brain, heart, nerves and esophagus and an increased risk of cancer, as well as type II diabetes, stroke and heart attack.

-stage of alcoholism the alcoholic is in.
-In the early stages of alcoholism, physical symptoms will be less serious like red eyes, cravings and hangovers, but as alcoholism progresses the symptoms become more serious and someone in a more advanced stage of alcoholism will be exhibiting symptoms like jaundice, pancreatitis, tremors and bed wetting.
+It's important to note, that symptoms will vary depending on what stage of alcoholism the alcoholic is in.
+In the early stages of alcoholism, physical symptoms will be less serious like red eyes, cravings and hangovers, but as the addiction progresses, the symptoms become more serious and severe and someone in a more advanced stage of alcoholism will be exhibiting symptoms like jaundice, pancreatitis, tremors and bed wetting.
 If you're finding yourself in this list, or still have questions, you may also want to take a look at the ten warning signs of alcoholism for further clarification.